symbol/symbol-docs/source/guidelines/sdk-documentation.rst

 Readme
 ******

-Check if your repository has a complete README.
-Consider adapting the :download:`here <../resources/templates/README_SDK.md>` template used by some SDKs.

-Required sections:
+Write a README that contains at least the following sections:

 * Requirements
 * Installation